semiversus/aestatic/content/dic/programmierbare_logik/uebung1.md

   );
 end entity;

-architecture behave of seven_segment is begin with switches_i select segments_o <=
+architecture behave of seven_segments is begin with switches_i select segments_o <=
     "0000001" when "0000", -- display 0